 The best insurance agent invaluable resource when it comes to finding the best coverage for the best price.
 The next time you’re shopping for insurance, don’t forget to enlist the help of an experienced insurance agent.
 Car insurance agents will help you save money and make sure you’re getting the coverage you need.
 We help you find the best and affordable insurance agents near me so that you are happy.
 Get in touch with an insurance agent.

 Is Gap Insurance Worth It for Used Cars?

 Having a gap insurance policy included on a used car is rare but not unheard of.
 You can and should get it if you have a long-term loan on your vehicle.
-The policy can cover up to 25% actual cash value of your car, which will be helpful in the event of total loss.
+The policy can cover up to 25% actual cash value of your car, which will be helpful.

 Are there Alternatives to Gap Insurance?

 Yes.
 There are some alternatives that you can consider instead of getting a gap insurance policy.
 These are:

 - Loan/lease payoff